-2.1 Definition of the DT-Grid
+2.1.
+Definition of the DT-Grid

 The DT-Grid is defined recursively in terms of DT-Grids of lower dimensionality, and as such our approach readily generalizes to any dimension.
-However, for simplicity we shall limit a detailed description of the data structure to 2D and illustrate with the example depicted in Figure 1.
-As a prelude to this description it is convenient to introduce the following general terminology based on the nomenclature given in table 1.
+However, for simplicity we shall limit a detailed description of the data structure to 2D and illustrate with the example depicted in Fig. 1.

+As a prelude to this description it is convenient to introduce the following general terminology based on the nomenclature given in Table I.

-- In N-dimensions, p-column (short for projection column) number $\mathbf{X}{N-1} = (x_1, x_2, ..., x{N-1})$ is defined as the set of grid points in the tubular grid that project to $(x_1, x_2, ..., x{N-1}, 0)$ by orthogonal projection onto the subspace spanned by the first N 1 coordinate directions.
-Thus a p-column is always 1D. - A connected component in N-dimensions is defined as a maximal set of adjacent grid points within a p-column.
+• In N-dimensions, p-column (short for projection column) number $\mathbf{X}{N-1} = (x_1, x_2, \dots, x{N-1})$ is defined as the set of grid points in the tubular grid that project to $(x_1, x_2, \dots, x{N-1}, 0)$ by orthogonal projection onto the subspace spanned by the first N - 1 coordinate directions.
+Thus a p-column is always 1D.